apache/camel-website/content/blog/2023/02/camel-k-roadmap-2023/index.md

 We'll keep supporting Camel K version 1 as long as the support for Camel 3 will be provided.

-Let's have a sneak peek at the main areas we have discussed:
+Let's have a look at the main areas we have discussed:

 * Camel K release process
 * Camel 4 support